 The Cutler Scholars Program encourages any eligible student with strong intellectual curiosity and a demonstrated commitment to community engagement to apply.
 We do not consider standardized test scores in our selection process.
 Additionally, there is no minimum GPA required to apply, though successful applicants historically have possessed a cumulative GPA of 3.4 or greater on a 4.0 scale.

 Eligible students can apply to the Cutler Scholars Program by completing the Ohio University Application for Admission and Scholarships via the Common Application.
-Students interested in Cutler Scholars should be sure that they do not opt out of OHIO Honors Program consideration when completing the Common Application.
+Students interested in Cutler Scholars should be sure that they opt into consideration for the OHIO Honors Program when completing the Common Application.
 Students whose application and supporting materials meet Cutler eligibility requirements will be sent a supplemental application after they have submitted the Common Application.
 Students should respond to the supplemental application as instructed.
 Students also will be considered for the OHIO Honors Program and any OHIO Honors-designated programs where eligibility requirements are met.

 Cutler Scholars Program staff and alumni review all applications and select award finalists.
 Finalists will be notified and invited for virtual interviews which typically occur in late January and early February.

-Finalists are notified of their selection status by February 15.
+Finalists are notified of their selection status by late March.
 Those selected for awards have until May 1 to accept their Cutler Scholar Award and secure their position in the Cutler Scholars Program.